-Luke co-founded Keidan Harrison LLP in May 2020, having formerly led a substantial and esteemed team at a mid-sized firm.
+Luke co-founded Keidan Harrison LLP in May 2020, having formerly led a substantial team at a mid-sized firm.
 He is recognised by Chambers and Partners 2019 as being a “very commercial litigator with a real eye for detail” and “especially adept at insolvency-related commercial disputes”.
 The Legal 500 2022 credit him for being “innovative in his approach”, finding “practical solutions to problems” and being a “dedicated solicitor” who “works tireless for clients” to “get good results”.

 Luke’s practice covers a broad spectrum of commercial disputes, but he has particular expertise in contentious insolvency and restructuring advisory, fraud and asset recovery, banking and financial services, company and partnership, professional negligence claims and technology disputes.
 He also has expertise in media, data protection and defamation claims.
 Luke has acted for large corporates as well as for small- to medium-sized enterprises and office holders (directors, trustees and insolvency practitioners).
-He works across all sectors, but has particular experience in recruitment, litigation funding, alternative lending, technology, construction and private equity.
+He works across all sectors, but has particular experience in energy and natural resources, litigation funding, alternative lending, technology, construction and private equity.

 Luke is a Solicitor Advocate having gained his Higher Rights of Audience.
 He has extensive litigation and arbitration experience both as an instructing solicitor and as an advocate.
 He also regularly represents clients in other forms of dispute resolution, including mediations, and develops bespoke dispute resolution mechanisms for clients.
 Luke is known for his innovative approach to value engineering dispute resolution and his outcomes focus.